ArwaFadaaq/Robust-Spoof-Aware-Speech-Based-Age-Verification-for-Online-Voice-Chat/README.md

 # Robust Multimodal Age Verification for Online Gaming Chat

-This project builds an audio-based age verification pipeline for online gaming chat.
-The system prepares speech data from Common Voice, MyST, and VoxCeleb, then trains models to classify speakers as **minor** or **adult**, with robustness against spoofing and noise.
+This project implements a robust audio-based age verification pipeline designed for online gaming chat environments.
+The system aims to classify speakers as **minor** or **adult** using speech signals while improving robustness against spoofing attacks and noisy audio conditions commonly encountered in real-world voice communication platforms.

+The pipeline integrates speech data from multiple datasets, including **Common Voice**, **MyST**, and **VoxCeleb**, and supports large-scale dataset construction, preprocessing, speaker-level splitting, spoof target preparation, spoof generation, and model training.
+In addition to standard clean speech processing, the project includes dedicated pipelines for spoof-aware experimentation using methods such as **Text-to-Speech (TTS)**, **Voice Conversion (VC)**, and replay-based attacks.

+The repository is organized into modular stages covering:
+- dataset inventory construction
+- speaker pool generation
+- preprocessing and segmentation
+- spoof target validation
+- spoof generation
+- model training and evaluation

 ## Project Workflow